doublerebel/pulley-gitlab/README.md

 ## Contribute and Test

-In order to test your changes to pulley, you need the ability to:
+In order to test your changes to pulley-gitlab, you need the ability to:

 - Open and close merge requests
 - Push to a branch on a repo